Kit a Diogelwch – Kit & Safety

 The race finishes on the summit of Yr Wyddfa.
 Please note that Yr Wyddfa Visitor Centre Café is not always open.
 Competitors must have sufficient energy/water and the ‘Minimum Race Kit’ extra layers available at the summit, and for the descent from Yr Wyddfa.
 There should be no reliance on Race Marshals being able to provide food/drink/shelter by default.

 Provision is made for unforeseen circumstances, and this is very limited.
-Competitors are not able to purchase ‘single descent’ tickets from Snowdon Mountain Railway, descent is made on foot.
+Competitors are not able to purchase ‘single descent’ tickets from Snowdon Mountain Railway, descent is made on foot (see Race Day for more information).

 Welsh 1000m Peaks Race - Descent from Carnedd Llewellyn